State-owned Saudi Railway Company (SAR) plans projects to enhance transport and logistic services in KSA

 - Heavy freight speeds of up 80 km/h

-It’s estimated it will take between three and four years for the project to be completed and will substantial impact on intra and international logistics.
+It’s estimated it will take between three and four years for the project to be completed and will have a substantial impact on local and international logistics.

 2. A 200-kilometer long line linking Yanbu and King Abdullah Port at King Abdullah Economic City.